Elka Synthex: Users

 Jean-Michel Jarre used the Synthex for the laser harp sound on his Rendez-Vous album.

 Geoff Downes of the band Asia used it on their album Astra.

 Stevie Wonder used the Synthex on his song "Skeletons".

-Martin Gore keyboardist of Depeche Mode used the Synthex a lot in his latest solo album "MG".
+Martin Gore keyboardist of Depeche Mode used the Synthex on his solo album "MG".

 When interviewed on Keyboard Magazine he said:

 "KM: Was your rig exclusively modular or did you use any more conventional hardware synths?
 MG: I did use some more conventional stuff.
 I mean, I love my Elka Synthex."

 Nick Rhodes keyboardist of Duran Duran used the Synthex extensively on the album "All You Need Is Now".

 When interviewed on Keyboard Magazine he said:

 "KM: On the song “Mediterranea,” there’s a sort of bubbling, arpeggiated track in the background.
 What was that created with?
 NR: That is actually a pulse.
 I pulsed it from a cowbell, sort of old school style, like I would have done on “Union of the Snake,” or “Is There Something I Should Know,” and it’s actually the Elka Synthex.
 There are a lot of layers of Synthex on that particular song—all the beautiful, soft bell tones.
 It’s particularly good for those."

 Rhodes also used the Synthex on various tracks and featured it in the trailer for the Duran Duran album "Paper Gods", according to his recent interview in Keyboard Magazine.

 Keith Emerson keyboardist of Emerson, Lake and Palmer used the Synthex as pictured and discussed during an interview in Electronics Music & Maker, 1985.

 Italian film composer Fabio Frizzi used a prototype Elka Synthex unit heavily in his soundtrack to Lucio Fulci's 1982 film Manhattan Baby.

 Italian film music composer Ivan Iusco used the Synthex on his albums Era Vulgaris and Synthagma.